OSCOSS/AR-Annotator/README.md

 # ARAN
-ARAN stands for automated ARticle ANnotator
+ARAN stands for automated ARticle ANnotator.

-This folder describes ARAN framework
+This folder describes ARAN framework.
+###
-Here we present
+Here we present:
-  the source code,
+  The source code,
-  evaluation,
+  Evaluation procedure,
-  and sample created articles.
+  and a sample created article.

-  This repository includes these folders:
+  In the following comes detailed explanation of each folder:

   ## Sample Articles